Qere and Ketiv: The Masoretic tradition

 Torah scrolls for use in public reading in synagogues contain only the Hebrew language consonantal text, handed down by tradition (with only a very limited and ambiguous indication of vowels by means of matres lectionis).
 However, in the Masoretic codices of the 9th–10th centuries, and most subsequent manuscripts and published editions of the Tanakh intended for personal study, the pure consonantal text is annotated with vowel points, cantillation marks and other diacritic symbols used by the Masoretes to indicate how it should be read and chanted, besides marginal notes serving various functions.
 That Masoretic reading or pronunciation is known as the qere (Aramaic קרי "to be read"), while the pre-Masoretic consonantal spelling is known as the ketiv (Aramaic כתיב "(what is) written").

 The basic consonantal text written in the Hebrew alphabet was rarely altered; but sometimes the Masoretes noted a different reading of a word than that found in the pre-Masoretic consonantal text.
 The scribes used qere/ketiv to show, without changing the received consonantal text, that in their tradition a different reading of the text was to be used.
 Qere were also used to correct obvious errors in the consonantal text without changing it.

 However, not all qere/ketiv represented cases of textual doubt; sometimes the change is deliberate.
 For example, in Deut.
 28:27, the ketiv word ובעפלים ophalim, "hemorrhoids," was replaced with the qere וּבַטְּחֹרִים techorim, "abscesses," because the ketiv was (after the return from Exile) considered too obscene to read in public.
 A very high percentage of qere/ketiv is accounted for by change of dialect from old archaic Hebrew to later Hebrew.
 When the old Hebrew dialect fell into disuse and certain words became unfamiliar to the masses, the scribes amended the original dialect to the later familiar dialect.
-A good example is the word "Jerusalem," which in old Hebrew was always written ירושלם, but in a later period was written ירושלים.
+A good example is the word "Jerusalem," which in old Hebrew was always written ירושלם yrwšlm, but in a later period was written ירושלים yrwšlym.
 The qere provides the more familiar reading without altering the text.
 This is also evident throughout 2 Kings 4, where the archaic Hebrew 2p feminine form of -ti is consistently eliminated by the qere, which replaces it with the familiar standard form of -t.

 In such Masoretic texts, the vowel diacritics of the qere (the Masoretic reading) would be placed in the main text, added around the consonantal letters of the ketiv (the written variant to be substituted – even if it contains a completely different number of letters), with a special sign indicating that there was a marginal note for this word.
 In the margins there would be a ק sign (for qere), followed by the consonants of the qere reading.
 In this way, the vowel points were removed from the qere and written instead on the ketiv.
 Despite this, the vowels and consonantal letters of the qere were still meant to be read together.